WalletConnect/node-walletconnect-bridge/README.md

 #### Cloudflare Support

 The config step of the Makefile will ask you whether you are using cloudflare as a DNS proxy for your bridge domain.
-If you answer yes then the certbot will need a Cloudflare api topken that can be obtain from: https://dash.cloudflare.com/profile/api-tokens.
+If you answer yes then the certbot will need a Cloudflare API token that can be obtained from: https://dash.cloudflare.com/profile/api-tokens.
 The type of token you need is a `Edit zone DNS` with access to the bridge domain.

 The API token will be safeguarded with a `docker secret`.